Autopsy Report for Stockton Toddler Released Months Late

 "Prior to our resignations, Dr. Omalu and I did everything we could to complete all case work," Parson wrote in a letter to the district attorney.

-Parson offered to complete Jaxson’s and 13 other autopsies as a contractor.
+Parson offered to complete 13 other autopsy reports, in addition to Jaxson's, as a contractor.

 "The offer to complete these cases stemmed from not only my desire to follow through with my professional and ethical responsibilities but also in consideration of the fact that some of these cases were known to be homicides or suspicious deaths," she wrote.